Lemoncode/node-training/00 Intro/01 Basic Server/README.md

 # 01 Basic server

-In this sample we are going ...
+In this sample we are going to create a simple NodeJS server that listen on port `3000`

 Summary steps:

+- Rename `hello.js` to `index.js`.
+- Require `http` module.
+- Create app server.
--
+- Listen on port `3000`.

 # Steps to build it